pyvisa/pyvisa-py/docs/index.rst

 PyVISA-py is a backend for PyVISA_.
 It implements most of the methods for Message Based communication (Serial/USB/GPIB/Ethernet) using Python and some well developed, easy to deploy and cross platform libraries.
+The pyvisa_py module is not intended to be imported anywhere in your code, instead follow the instructions below for using it.

 You can select the PyVISA-py backend using **@py** when instantiating the visa Resource Manager: